-- Grease an 8×8 inch (20×20 cm) baking pan with some coconut oil and set aside.
-If you don’t consume oil, omit this step and use a non-stick pan.
+- Grease an 8x8 inch (20x20 cm) baking pan with some coconut oil and set aside.
+If you don't consume oil, omit this step and use a non-stick pan.

 - Divide the apple filling among 5 tortillas and tightly roll up each tortilla (see picture).
 Place the taquitos seam-side down in the prepared baking pan.

 - Brush the taquitos with some coconut oil (optional) and add some cinnamon sugar on top.
-To make the cinnamon sugar, add 1 tsp of brown sugar and 1/8 tsp of ground cinnamon to a blender and blend until you get a powdered texture.
-If you don’t want to use oil, just use some water.
+To make the cinnamon sugar, add 1 teaspoon of brown sugar and ⅛ teaspoon of ground cinnamon to a blender and blend until you get a powdered texture.
+If you don't want to use oil, just use some water.